nithyaramakrishnan/data-shield/manage.md

 4. Enter the name of your Docker image and tag it with a label.

 5. Configure the **Heartbeat status** and **Heartbeat interval** to record the status of your application and the interval at which the application heartbeat is recorded.
 The interval is calculated in seconds.

+  By default, the heartbeat status is disabled.
+  {: tip}

 6. Click **Create**.
 The build is added to your allow list.
 You can approve the build in the **Tasks** tab.